-"St. Mark ordained twelve priests along with St. Ananias and instructed the twelve after the departure of the patriarch to select one among them as the next patriarch and then ordain another righteous one to fill the vacancy of the one chosen as patriarch continuing the constant number of twelve priests.
-These instructions handed down by St Mark remained in effect until the time of Pope Alexander when this pope decided that patriarchs' should by set by bishops" (Ebin-El-Batrik).

-St. Eusabius the Historian and the Martyr stated that "St. Ananias suffered a persecution in Alexandria, was beloved by the Lord and departed in the 20th of Hator 84 AD".

-St. Melitios followed St. Ananias as the 3rd Pope of Alexandria and in his time the number of Christians greatly multiplied.
+- "St. Mark ordained twelve priests along with St. Ananias and instructed the twelve after the departure of the patriarch to select one among them as the next patriarch and then ordain another righteous one to fill the vacancy of the one chosen as patriarch continuing the constant number of twelve priests.
+These instructions handed down by St Mark remained in effect until the time of Pope Alexander when this pope decided that patriarchs' should by set by bishops" (Ebin-El-Batrik). - St. Eusabius the Historian and the Martyr stated that "St. Ananias suffered a persecution in Alexandria, was beloved by the Lord and departed in the 20th of Hator 84 AD". - St. Melitios followed St. Ananias as the 3rd Pope of Alexandria and in his time the number of Christians greatly multiplied.
 He departed in 96 AD.
 St. Krozonos followed St. Melitios as the 4th Pope of Alexandria and as mentioned by Bishop Yousab, Bishop of Foah, St. Krozonos was baptized by St. Mark and martyred in 21st of Bahona 106 AD.

 School of Alexandria

 Prior to Christianity's emergence on the scene of history, Bitolmais Sootier founded the School of Alexandria in 323 B.C. when Bitolmais Philadlphos reigned in Egypt, 288 B.C.
 He extended that school to include philosophers and scientists from all varied parts of the world.
 He called 70 scribes and rabbi's from Jerusalem to translate the Old Testament from Hebrew to the Greek language and became the tool by which entire world knew what is today commonly known as the Septuagint.
 After Bitolmais Philadlphos, Bitolmais Evergitis step up to the throne and imposed a tax on every visitor to enter Alexandria.
 This taxation was to offer a book or more to its library.
-The Library and School of Alexandria were of the famed Seven Wonders of the ancient world.
-During the time from the 3rd century B.C to the 5th century
+The Library and School of

-AD, Alexandria was the second greatest city in the world after Athens in culture, education and philosophy.
-In addition to the Greek culture, the Persian, Indian, Roman and Jewish cultures were verv common in Alexandria.
+Alexandria were of the famed Seven Wonders of the ancient world.
+During the time from the 3rd century B.C to the 5th century AD, Alexandria was the second greatest city in the world after Athens in culture, education and philosophy.
+In addition to the Greek culture, the Persian, Indian, Roman and Jewish cultures were very common in Alexandria.
 Nevertheless, Jewish culture was the second most prominent culture after the Greek which influenced the Alexandrians at that time as Jews were a great colony in Alexandria, one of their most famous philosophers was Philon.

 Egyptians were very spiritual and would look for the highest rank of spirituality and philosophy beyond materialism and so Christianity settled in a fertile land to grow and multiply.
 Soon after Egyptians converted to Christianity, St. Mark founded the Christian Theological School of Alexandria which later replaced the existing Greek school and began to grow rapidly to become the most famous theological school in the world for that time.
-The renowned deans of the theological school contemplated and addressed the most complicated of Macarius the Great to continue its role in education and knowledge.
-No wonder most of Popes of Alexandria came from such a great monastery.
+The renowned deans of the theological school contemplated and addressed the most complicated of theological problems for the Christians and became the first line of defense for Christianity against heresies.